California Hotel: History

+Transformation to a Black Cultural Hub

 During World War II, the hotel was known for the blues, jazz and similar 'race music' being played in its ground floor bars and ballrooms.
 African American patrons were denied rooms due to segregation, but they came in large numbers to hear the music.
 On January 16, 1953, new ownership took control, and the hotel ended its discrimination policies.
 A grand "reopening" was held with invited guests that included Oakland-born comedian Eddie "Rochester" Anderson, boxing champion Joe Louis and acclaimed singer Lena Horne.
-The hotel attracted many high profile black visitors to Oakland.
-At that time, it was the only full-service hotel that welcomed black people in the East Bay.
-The 1956 edition of The Negro Motorist Green Book also lists five smaller, less sophisticated Oakland hotels.
+The hotel attracted many high-profile black visitors to Oakland.
+At that time, it was the only full-service hotel that welcomed black people in the East Bay, and was listed in Victor H. Green's famous The Negro Motorist Green Book (commonly known as "The Green Book") as a safe place for Black travelers to stay.
+The 1956 edition of The Green Book also lists five smaller, less sophisticated Oakland hotels.

-African American entertainers who lodged and performed at the hotel included Big Mama Thornton, BB King, Lou Rawls, James Brown, Sam Cooke, Ray Charles and Richard Pryor.
+The Zanzibar Club Era

+The California Hotel became known not only as a lodging establishment but as a cultural institution where the community gathered for music, dancing, and socializing.
+The hotel's nightclub space, which operated under various names but was most prominently known as the Zanzibar Club (sometimes called the "Bird Cage"), became one of the West Coast's premier venues for Black entertainment from the late 1940s through the 1960s.
+The club was part of the "Chitlin' Circuit," an informal network of performance venues throughout the United States that welcomed Black musicians during the era of segregation.
+Many significant blues and R&B recordings were made by artists during their residencies at the hotel.
+Wesley "Freddie" Johnson, who managed the club for many years, was known for bringing in top talent from across the country.
+African American entertainers who lodged and performed at the hotel included Big Mama Thornton, B. B. King, Lou Rawls, James Brown, Etta James, Sam Cooke, Ray Charles and Richard Pryor.

 After the 1960s, the hotel, as with many dedicated African American institutions and businesses in the area, declined; black entertainers could now stay in any hotel, and patrons followed them to white-owned clubs and other venues.

 By the 1970s, the hotel was in bad condition and was boarded up.
 In the 1980s, it was repaired and rented out as subsidized housing.

 In 2012, a start was made on restoring the building and in 2014, after a renovation costing $43 million, it was once more opened as low-rental housing.